DEVOTIONALS

 Thank You, Jesus for showing Your forgiveness when You

-were also hurt, yet You chose to forgive completely.
-Thank You
+You were also hurt, yet You chose to forgive completely.
+Thank

-BLOG: utvolwoody.com
+BLOG: utvolwoody.wordpress.com

 About Don Woodruff